hellojwilde/energetic-ai/website/docs/api/embeddings.md

 # 📦 embeddings

-An optimized library for querying sentence embeddings based on the [Universal Sentence Encoder](https://arxiv.org/pdf/1803.11175.pdf).
-Each embedding is returned as a 512-dimensional array, and you can query multiple sentences at once.
+A library for querying sentence embeddings based on the [Universal Sentence Encoder](https://arxiv.org/pdf/1803.11175.pdf).
+Each embedding is returned as a 512-dimensional array, and you can query multiple text strings at once.

 ## Install